SRv6 for Redundancy Protection

 nodes.
 Sequence number distinguishes the packets within a flow by

 specifying the order of packets.
-Not like the uniqueness of flow
+Unlike the flow identification,

-to each packet within a flow.
-It is RECOMMENDED to add the sequence
+with each packet.
+It is RECOMMENDED to add the sequence number in

-number in forwarding plane as performance and scalability is
+forwarding plane as performance and scalability is required.

 The explicit format of Redundancy SID (RSID) is network addressing